Debbie K. Mercer, Dean

-Licensure through the teacher education program is available for four teaching levels: (a) early childhood unified birth through kindergarten, (b) elementary education prepares for grades K–6, (c) secondary programs satisfy state licensure requirements for grades 6–12, and (d) PK-12 in art, music, and modern languages.
+Licensure through the teacher education program is available for four teaching levels: (a) early childhood unified birth through kindergarten, (b) elementary education prepares for grades K–6, (c) secondary programs satisfy state licensure requirements for grades 6–12, and (d) PK-12 in art, music, modern languages, and physical education/health.

 Admission Requirements for Teacher Education

-Fifty total hours for secondary, 42 hours for elementary must be completed, including all transfer and K-State credits.
+Secondary requires 50 total hours completed and elementary requires 42 hours completed, including all transfer and K-State credits.

 Both Expository Writing I and II must be completed satisfactorily with a grade no lower than C (2.0).

 A grade of C or better is required in COMM 105, 106, or 109.
 Courses in interpersonal communication do not apply.

 A grade of C or better is required in six credit hours of mathematics including college algebra, or a higher level of mathematics and a statistics course (for elementary education, MATH 160 is acceptable).